We are the principal provider of counselling training in Peterborough

 How long does it take to become a counsellor?

-When do I need to get a placement?
+When do I start at my placement?

 Is this course BACP accredited?